qd-qd/sdk-tutorials/onboarding/chapter-4/5-section-5.md

 ![Creating a new account or connecting to an existing account with Keplr](/keplr-create-menu.png)

 Click _Create new account_.
-The page that opens offers you a mnemonic, which is a secret list of words and asks you for a password.
+The page that opens offers you a mnemonic, which is a secret list of words, and asks you for a password.
 Because **you are in charge**, it is important to understand the following points:

 * Whoever knows the **mnemonic seed** has access to **all** the assets in the wallet as easily as you do.
 This means that:
     * Nobody else should be looking at your screen right now.
 If that is not the case, click _Back_.